Mathemmagician/micrograd/README.md

 ##### Value API

-`Value` can be used to construct arbitrary DAG Neural Nets (directed acyclic graph).
-One way to think about it, is it can be used to model common mathematical expressions.
-For example,
+`Value` can be used to construct arbitrary DAG Neural Nets.
+For example, it can be used to model common mathematical expressions,

 $$ g = [(a + b) * (c + d)] ^ 2 $$